cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/etag.md

 ### WithNext

-`WithNext` will skip etag middleware when return is true
+`WithNext` will skip `etag` middleware when the defined function returns true.

 Function Signature: